AG7GN/fe-pi/README.md

 ## 2. Configuration Procedure

 __NOTE:__ If you are using the Hampi image, the majority of the following setup is already done for you.

+### 2.0 Modify `/boot/cmdline.txt`

+The release of Rasbian Buster stable kernel 4.19.118-v7+ (Raspbian package `raspberrypi-kernel/testing,now 1.20200512-2 armhf`) introduced some changes in how the sound interfaces are handled.
+These changes break the Fldigi alerts and TX/RX monitor features.

+Fortunately, the fix is simple: Append this text to the end of the line in `/boot/cmdline.txt` and reboot.
+This is ONLY needed when using raspbian-kernel `1.20200512-2` or later.

+	snd-bcm2835.enable_compat_alsa=1 snd-bcm2835.enable_hdmi=0 snd-bcm2835.enable_headphones=0

+You must reboot after making this change.

 ### 2.1 Install `pulseaudio`